-Note: Due to spread of the coronavirus / Covid-19, all studies at the Max Planck Institute for Human Development are postponed until further notice.
+Note: Due to spread of the coronavirus / Covid-19, studies at the Max Planck Institute for Human Development are either postponed or conducted online until further notice.
 If you have any questions regarding specific studies, please contact the respective contact person directly.

 General Information on our Studies

 The Max Planck Institute for Human Development is always looking for men, women, and children of various ages who are interested in taking part in psychological studies.
 Here you can find out which projects are currently looking for participants and learn about the conditions for participation.
 If you have any questions on a specific study, please contact the person indicated.
 If you would like to participate in a study, please register by completing our contact form.

 The methods we use to collect research data differ depending on the topic and the research question being addressed.
 Some of the methods we use are described here.

 Eelectroencephalography (EEG) measures the electrical activity of clusters of nerve cells as reflected in changes in electric potential at various locations on the scalp.
 EEG scans are safe and non-invasive.

 Magnetic resonance imaging (MRI) is a non-invasive method used to gain insights into the microstructural properties of the brain.

 In the Virtual Reality Lab, participants are immersed in a virtual world where they are observed as they react to specific situations and complete tasks.
 The tests are individually programmed for each experiment.

 Behavioural studies with children and infants

 The BabyLab investigates how toddlers and children learn about their environment, what they grasp and what behaviour they adopt.